pineunity/apmec/doc/source/contributor/tacker_conductor.rst

 To start
 ==============

-Tacker conductor can be started via python console entry script 'apmec-conductor':
+Apmec conductor can be started via python console entry script 'apmec-conductor':

 .. code-block:: console